Walmart rv aisle

 Solar panels provide a sustainable energy source when you’re not hooked up to shore power, charging your battery so it can run your 12-volt systems, such as lights, fans, and water pumps.

-Panels can be roof mounted on your RV or freestanding, with mounted panels being more convenient and space-saving and freestanding being more energy-efficient since you can reposition them to track the sun.
+Panels can be roof-mounted on your RV or freestanding; mounted panels are more convenient and space-saving, while freestanding panels are more energy-efficient because you can reposition them to track the sun.

 Panels come in a range of sizes and maximum wattages.
 The more panels and batteries you have, the more you can power.